-Three (3) members of the Employment Committee (at least one of whom must be a member of the Executive) other than those who sat on the Investigation and Disciplinary Panel which made the decision being appealed.
+2.11.1.
+Membership: Three (3) members of the Employment Committee (at least one of whom must be a Member on the Executive) other than those who sat on the Investigation and Disciplinary Panel which made the decision being appealed.
 Substitute members of the Employment Committee may be selected to sit on the Panel.